jazzband/django-polymorphic/docs/changelog/index.rst

 * `django-polymorphic <https://github.com/django-commons/django-polymorphic>`_ has a new home at the `django-commons <https://django-commons.org>`_ organization!

-  * This was necessary because `Jazzband is sun setting
+  * This was necessary because `Jazzband is sunsetting
     <https://github.com/jazzband/help/issues/425>`_.
 Jazzband was a great home that facilitated
     maintainership transfer of this package.
 We are extremely thankful for all of `jezdez's
     <https://github.com/jezdez>`_ work over the years running the Jazzband community.